RazoomGD/geode-save-level-data-api/README.md

 - `checkSaveFile` - if value should be stored in the save file of YOUR mod
 - `checkTextObject` - if value should be stored in the special text object inside the level
 - `mod` - mod
+- returns: the value or Err() if wasn't found

 If both `checkSaveFile` and `checkTextObject` are `true` then it checks the save file first and only if value wasn't found there it checks the text object

-returns:
-- value or Err() if not found